KushpreetViria/3D-platformer/README.md

 Controls:\
 Can move with WASD and Space keys.\
-Enter-Key key toggles debug mode - doesn't do much except use a unrestricted camera.\
+Enter key toggles debug mode - doesn't do much except use a unrestricted camera.\
 T key toggles textures.